contributor-assistant/github-action/README.md

 #### 2. Pull Request event triggers CLA Workflow

-CLA action workflow will be triggered on all Pull Request `opened, synchronize, closed(optional) `.
+CLA action workflow will be triggered on all Pull Request `opened, synchronize, closed`.
 <br/> When the CLA workflow is triggered on pull request `closed` event, it will lock the Pull Request conversation after the Pull Request merge,  so that the contributors cannot modify or delete the signatures (Pull Request comment) later.
 This feature is optional.

 #### 3. Signing the CLA